Spacewalk Preps During Human Research, Robotics, and Physics Today

-Category: Space Hits: 2NASA astronaut Raja Chari is pictured aboard the station just a few hours after docking inside the SpaceX Crew Dragon Endurance on Nov.
+Category: Space Hits: 3NASA astronaut Raja Chari is pictured aboard the station just a few hours after docking inside the SpaceX Crew Dragon Endurance on Nov.
 12.

 Two astronauts are checking out their gear today ahead of a spacewalk planned for the end of the month.
 The duo along with the rest of the Expedition 66 crew also had time set aside for human research, robotics, and physics aboard the International Space Station.